Enriched functional limit theorems for dynamical systems: General complete convergence of multidimensional cluster point processes

-The second equality in the statement of the lemma follows now easily. \end{proof}
+The second equality in the statement of the lemma follows easily from stationarity and standard arguments. \end{proof}

-The next result is instrumental because it shows how the piling process can be used to encode the information regarding the clustering.
-Essentially, it says that the joint distribution of the random variables in a block where an exceedance is observed (which makes it a cluster) is given by the piling process.
-Recall that by \eqref{eq:embedding}, $\mathbb X_{n, i}$ can be thought of as lying in $l_\infty$. \begin{proposition} Under the assumptions used to define the piling process and condition $\D'_{q_n}$, for every $\tau>0$,
+The next result is instrumental because it shows how the transformed anchored tail process can be used to encode the information regarding the clustering.
+Essentially, it says that the joint distribution of the random variables in a block where an exceedance is observed (which makes it a cluster) is given by the transformed anchored tail process.
+Recall that by \eqref{eq:embedding}, $\mathbb X_{n, i}$ can be thought of as lying in $l_\infty$. \begin{proposition} Under the assumptions used to define the transformed anchored tail process and condition $\D'_{q_n}$, for every $\tau>0$ and for $\mathbb X_{n,1}$ as in \eqref{eq:block-def},

 \end{proposition} \begin{proof} In what follows we write $U^\tau$ for $U(\tau)$.
 As in Appendix~\ref{sec:app_weak_conv}, $\tilde{\mathscr J}$ is a convergence determining class and therefore we need to show that for all $A\in\mathscr F$ and corresponding $\tilde A\in\tilde{\mathscr J}$, such that $\p\left(\tilde\pi\left((Z_j)_{j\in\Z}\right)\in\partial \tilde A\right)=0$, we have